Supporting people who have experienced sexual abuse, sexual assault or violence

 What happens after making initial contact?

-Our aim is to find the best course of therapeutic support for each client , so that they can start living the life they want.
+Our aim is always to find the most helpful support for you, so that you can begin to move towards the life you want.
+All conversations remain confidential.

 We always take a person-centred approach, which means treating every person as an individual, and offering lots of choices and options.